-Notice of Annual General Meeting of Shareholders
+Notice of Annual and Special Meeting of Shareholders

-TAKE NOTICE that the Annual General Meeting (the "Meeting") of the shareholders of TECK RESOURCES LIMITED (the "Corporation") will be held in the Waterfront Ballroom, at the Fairmont Waterfront Hotel, 900 Canada Place Way, Vancouver, British Columbia, on April 23, 2014, at 11:00 a.m.
+TAKE NOTICE that the Annual and Special Meeting (the "Meeting") of the shareholders of TECK RESOURCES LIMITED (the "Corporation") will be held in the Waterfront Ballroom, at the Fairmont Waterfront Hotel, 900 Canada Place Way, Vancouver, British Columbia, on April 22, 2015, at 11:00 a.m.
 Pacific Daylight Time, to:

-- a. receive the Annual Report of the Corporation containing the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2013 and the report of the auditors thereon; - b. elect 14 directors; - c. appoint auditors; - d. consider and approve an advisory resolution with respect to the Corporation's approach to executive compensation; and - e. transact any other business properly brought before the Meeting or any adjournment thereof.
+- a. receive the Annual Report of the Corporation containing the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2014 and the report of the auditors thereon; - b. elect 14 directors; - c. appoint auditors; - d. consider and approve an advisory resolution with respect to the Corporation's approach to executive compensation; - e. vote on a resolution to amend the Corporation's 2010 Stock Option Plan to increase the number of Class B subordinate voting shares reserved for issuance thereunder and to ratify the grant of an aggregate of 3,096,030 stock options issued thereunder; and - f. transact any other business properly brought before the Meeting or any adjournment thereof.

 Your vote is important.
-You have the right to vote your shares if you were a Teck Resources shareholder on March 3, 2014.
+You have the right to vote your shares if you were a Teck Resources shareholder on March 2, 2015.

 If you are unable to attend the Meeting, you are encouraged to vote your proxy by mail, internet or telephone.
 See pages 5 to 7 for information on how to vote.
 To be valid, your proxy must be received by CST Trust Company, Attention: Proxy Department, no later than 11:00 a.m.
-(PDT) on April 21, 2014, or if the Meeting is adjourned, at least 48 hours (excluding weekends and holidays) before the time set for the Meeting to resume.
+(PDT) on April 20, 2015, or if the Meeting is adjourned, at least 48 hours (excluding weekends and holidays) before the time set for the Meeting to resume.
 The Chair of the Meeting has the discretion to accept late proxies.

-March 3, 2014
+March 2, 2015